 PROJECT 1843 at the Des Moines Birthplace/Fort Des Moines II Memorial Cabin on March 22, 2017.

 ~~~ The photo to the left is of the last original fort building, which was razed in 1908.

 The current DMHS projects are "PROJECT 1843" to benefit the Birthplace of Des Moines/Fort Des Moines II Memorial Cabin AND "The George Mattern Monument" to honor a DM Police Officer killed in the line of duty over 100 years ago.

-Please read more about these projects below and considerable contributing to these worthy efforts.
+Please read more about these projects below and consider contributing to these worthy efforts.
 THANK YOU!

 George W. Mattern, Badge #54 DMPD